Enhancing women’s access to training & skills

 - funding for technical solutions that improve productivity and environmental sustainability

-- development of financial literacy, hygiene and nutrition training modules with experts
+- development of business and life-skill programmes (ie financial literacy, hygiene and nutrition training modules with experts)

 - access to labour- and time-saving devices such as cook-stoves and clothes washing equipment.

 By the end of 2019, we had enabled access to training and skills for around 2.3 million women.
 Our work to address the barriers facing women more widely is described in Challenging harmful gender norms.

 It takes more than expert knowledge of agriculture to thrive as a smallholder farmer.
 Understanding how to manage finances helps build resilience and often feeds into better farming decisions, which can result in greater yields.

 In many places, though, limited access to financial training has been one of the educational barriers holding back smallholders, and women farmers in particular.
 We aim to change that.

 Since 2016, we've worked with partners International Finance Corporation, IDH (the Sustainable Trade Initiative) and the Kenya Tea Development Agency (KTDA) to deliver financial literacy training to tea smallholders in Kenya.
 We aim to reach 128,000 farmers − and a key part of the programme is that half the participants are women.
 In fact, the programme is designed to involve the entire family, encouraging joint decision-making between men and women on their smallholdings.